Therapy & Accelerated Hypnotherapy

 My first experience of OEI took place twenty years ago—as a therapy client, when I was struggling to manage intrusive and scary PTSD symptoms that left me feeling disorganized and exhausted.
 OEI gave me a way to first manage and then to calm and integrate those symptoms.

 I respect spiritual and religious practices.
 I’m a long-time meditator and yoga practitioner.
-During and after living in Thailand as a teenager, I studied Theravada Buddhism (and I’m still studying it, along with other schools of Buddhist thought.)
-Over the years, I’ve formally and informally studied and practiced bhakti (devotional) yoga and other traditions.
-One of my books, The Lizard Cage, is partly an exploration of how to use meditation for survival and inner freedom, even in highly stressful circumstances.
+During and after living in Thailand as a student, I studied Theravada Buddhism (an education that is ongoing!))
+Over the years, I’ve formally and informally learned and practiced bhakti (devotional) yoga and other yogic traditions as well.
+One of my books, The Lizard Cage, is an exploration of how to use meditation for survival and inner freedom, even in highly stressful circumstances.

 I also have clients who struggle with, question or reject their religious and spiritual traditions.
 OEI is effective for exploring and resolving religious trauma, cancel culture/doxing, and the damaging experience of ostracism.
-(The book is set in a prison.)
+Often this can be part of friend trauma—abusive friend relationships that often end painfully (though the effects may be felt for years).

-Being shunned or ostracized—rejected by a group of people we care about--may feel like death, because it is, in fact, social death.
-It’s a highly damaging and painful experience, and increasingly common due to our increased use of and visibility in online communities, where these kind of attacks have become normalized.
+Being shunned or ostracized—rejected by a group of a person or people we care about--may feel like death, because it is, in fact, social death.
+It’s a damaging experience, and increasingly common due to our increased use of and visibility in online communities, where these kind of attacks have become normalized.
 This includes victims of call-out culture, academic mobbing, and social media bullying—areas in which I actively study and seek professional education.
 At any age, this experience can be a devastating, life-altering experience.

-My family was harmed by religious shunning when I was a child and adolescent.
-I’ve worked hard to understand and integrate my personal history and to learn about working professionally with people who’ve had similar experiences, whether in friend groups, families, professional organizations or through social media.
+My family was grievously harmed by religious shunning when I was a child and adolescent.
+This left a pattern in my own brain-body-spirit that I often repeated, especially in friend relationships.
+I’ve worked hard to understand, heal and integrate my personal history into my professional work and to keep learning about how these patterns express, whether in friend groups, families, or in academic or religious organizations.

 Frequently Asked Questions